Boarders/slick-blog/site/posts/halting1.md

 Here, by termination, we mean what is otherwise called normalization.
-A term is normalizing if there exists a finite sequence of [$\beta$-reductions](https://en.wikipedia.org/wiki/Lambda_calculus#%CE%B2-reduction_2) (which may we may perform anywhere within the term) after which, the term contains no further $\beta$-redexes.
+A term is normalizing if there exists a finite sequence of [$\beta$-reductions](https://en.wikipedia.org/wiki/Lambda_calculus#%CE%B2-reduction_2) (performed anywhere within the term) after which, the term contains no further $\beta$-redexes.
 A well-known result in the study of the lambda calculus says that a term normalizes if and only if it normalizes when we always pick the leftmost, outermost redex.